RobVanProd/Aero/COMPLETION_STATUS.md

   - I/O validation with format string and argument checking
   - Enhanced type validation for comparisons, logical operations, and unary operations
   - Comprehensive error reporting with descriptive messages
+- **Complete IR Generation**: Full intermediate representation for functions, control flow, I/O operations, and all enhanced expressions
+- **Full LLVM Code Generation**:
+  - Function definitions with parameter handling and proper ABI
+  - Control flow with basic blocks, branches, and loops
+  - Printf integration for I/O operations with format string processing
+  - All comparison operations (integer and floating-point)
+  - Logical operations (AND, OR, NOT) with proper boolean handling
+  - Unary operations (negation) with type-aware generation

 ### Infrastructure
 - **CI/CD**: GitHub Actions with comprehensive test matrix